A-Mossa/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview of School District Analysis
-My boss maria tasked me with the analysis of multiple schools in a state in relation to budget, school size, various grades and various scores including math and reading.
+My boss Maria tasked me with the analysis of multiple schools in a state in relation to budget, school size, various grades and various scores including math and reading.
 Analysis was done with following criteria in mind:
 1. Determine the budget relation to student scores in differnet grades.